 Departmental silos cannot comply with the ICAO requirements for safety communication.
 These requirements specifically state that safety communication must flow throughout the entire organization.
 This is impossible when your airline or airport has silos.
 It is more efficient and economical when safety initiatives are managed by a safety department and not by a safety manager within a department.

 Safety Managers Must Prepare Their Vision

-As a safety manager, you cannot simply tell management that you need to break down the silos in order to effect your SMS.
+As a safety manager, you cannot simply tell management that you need to break down the silos in order to affect your SMS.
 I recommend that you prepare your vision and story before approaching these managers.

-Tell them the status quo: Aviation SMS are either required or soon will be required for all aviation service providers.
+Tell them the status quo: Aviation SMS is either required or soon will be required for all aviation service providers.
 Aviation SMS must be implemented at the organizational level and require considerable amounts of documentation and continuous safety promotion activities.

 Tell them the problem: Our airline or airport has historically operated using autonomous departments (or divisions).
 Safety concerns are commonly dealt with at the department level.

 This silo organizational approach is:

 - Inefficient in the use of manpower;